Netcracker/KubeMarine/documentation/internal/Hardening.md

 ## Disabling Auto-Mounting of Tokens for Service Accounts

+**Kube-bench Identifier**:

+* 5.1.5

+Create explicit service accounts wherever a Kubernetes workload requires specific access to the Kubernetes API server.
+Modify the configuration of each default service account to include this value `automountServiceAccountToken: false`

 To disable the auto-mounting of service account tokens, create secrets associated with a particular service account and mount that secret as a volume to the pod's specification wherever necessary.

 To achieve this, implement the following procedure.